PrasanthReddy-Chittapu6683/PrasanthReddy-Chittapu6683/README.md

     * Unsupervised Learning: Principle Component Analysis

-## I'm a freelancer and love to share my knowledge by contributing to open source projects.
+## I love to share my knowledge by contributing to open source projects.

 ## Follow me .....⚡ Have Fun ⚡

+📫 <a href="https://www.linkedin.com/in/prasanth-kumar-reddy-cv-385768b5/"> @ LinkedIn  👍 </a>